Talcum Baby Powder Class Action Lawsuits

 There are also many people in Canada who have been affected by regular use of talcum powders, and one group has just gotten the go-ahead to start a class action lawsuit against Johnson & Johnson.
 The suit was approved to go ahead by the Quebec Superior Court and is being called the Baby Powder Ovarian Cancer Class Action.

 As with U.S. cases against Johnson & Johnson, the plaintiffs in this case are arguing that the regular use of baby powder on their genitals led to ovarian cancer.
 The company maintains that the product is safe, but the women want compensation for their medical expenses and pain and suffering and to have a warning label added to all talc products.

 Many Victims Not Choosing Class Action

 While there are new class action suits starting up in Canada and the U.S., the majority of victims of cancer from using baby powder are sticking with individual talcum baby powder lawsuits.
 This amounts to thousands of individual cases that Johnson & Johnson has to battle.
 One reason for this is that class action suits can be difficult to win.
-And, when an individual wins it tends to make the next case easier to win, and it also sets a standard for the compensation the victim should receive.
+And, when an individual wins it also sets a standard for the compensation the victim should receive and it tends to make the next case easier to win.

 Often these cases end in the company settling with the victims instead of going to trial, which can be more expensive for the defendant.
 This point was made recently when a jury in a California court found Johnson & Johnson liable for ovarian cancer in one individual plaintiff.
 The jury awarded her $417 million in punitive damages, a huge amount.